Profile

 6. 6

-Add the red wine vinegar and sugar, then turn up the heat slightly to let the vinegar evaporate a little.
+Add the red wine vinegar and caster sugar, then turn up the heat to let the vinegar reduce slightly.

 7. 7

-Place the fried liver slices into the sauce, allowing them to soak up the flavours for 10 minutes.
+Place the fried liver slices into the sauce and let them soak up the flavours for 10 minutes.

 8. 8

-Serve the sweet and sour liver warm on a serving dish.
+Serve the sweet and sour liver warm on a serving plate.

 Rate this recipe